Pandula-2000/Quine-McClusky-Method-with-Python/README.md

 -
 ### Output Notation
 - 1 for A and 0 for not(A)
-Example - 111 represents A.B.C
+- Example1: 111 represents A.B.C
-        - 110 represents A.B.not(C)
+- Example2: 110 represents A.B.not(C)

 Plese not that this programme is unable to consider don't cares!